My clients often ask about shareholders agreements – whether it is a good idea to create one, how best to do so, and when to put one in place.

 - restrictions on ownership of other competitor companies

-- restrictions on passing on shares to others, or the rights that other incoming shareholders acquire
+- restrictions on passing on shares to others, or the rights that other future shareholders acquire

 - jurisdiction – make sure your agreement is valid under the law of the UK (England and Wales, Scotland or Northern Ireland), and not elsewhere